-It will therefore be necessary to learn and understand the steps and deadlines for issuing the permit, the restrictions applicable to your building and the cost of the permit.
+It will therefore be necessary to learn and understand the steps and deadlines for issuing the permit, the restrictions applicable to the building and the cost of the permit.

-Be aware that the work plans and a quote from a certified contractor, along with your engineer’s structural plans, will always be required.
+Be aware that the work plans and a quote from a certified contractor, along with the engineer’s structural plans, will always be required.

 4. Stairs and access to your new home

 Converting a duplex / triplex into a single-family home necessarily means the joining of two or more units.
 In almost all cases, the staircase will need to be revised.
-Whether it be to create an open-concept space, change its location, or use it as an opportunity to make it the showcase of the project, your designer will have a multitude of options at various prices that will allow you to make the right decision.
+Whether it be to create an open-concept space, change its location, or use it as an opportunity to make it the showcase of the project, our designer will have a multitude of options at various prices that will allow our clients to make the right decision.